dcsaorg/DCSA-OpenAPI/bkg/v2/README.md

   - `netExplosiveContent` unit now also allow: `LBR` (Pounds) and `ONZ` (Ounce)
   - `volume` property object must now be >= 0
 - typo fixed in `carrierServiceCode` --> `carrierSerivceCode` in the `Transport` object
+- `AddressLocation` no longer needed because of new way of specifying locations
+- `streetNumber` no longer a required field in `Address` nor `PartyAddress` objects
+- `CityLocation` turned into a `City` object
+- `FacilityLocation` turned into a `Facility` object
+- `UnLocationLocation` object no longer needed because of new way of specifying locations
+- `GeoCoordinate` added as new object
+- `shippersReference` and `shippersPurchaseOrderReference` added to the `Shipper`-Party object
+- `consigneesReference` and `consigneesPurchaseOrderReference` added to the `Consignee`-Party object
+- `reference` added to the `Party` object

 ## Object changes
 - `RequestedEquipmentCarrier` renamed to `RequestedEquipment` and modified to include everything that was in the `RequestedEquipmentCarrier` (no use of `allOf` any more)